nickg047/134b/README.md

 Team Member Contributions
 _________________________
 Daniel Kim:
 -Created database by using localStorage.
--Implemented basic backend CRUD pattern. (getAllHabits, addHabit, editHabit, deleteHabit) -Implemented Edit.html and Edit.js (merged with Add.html and Add.js) -Fixed bugs mostly for Edit
+-Implemented basic backend CRUD pattern. (getAllHabits, addHabit, editHabit, deleteHabit)
+-Implemented Edit.html and Edit.js (merged with Add.html and Add.js)
+-Fixed bugs mostly for Edit
 -Attempted XSS for security
 -Performed basic QA job to find bugs

+Jackson Davenport:
-Jackson: There was a lot of mixing between duties especially as we added more and more features and security checks.
-I laid the a good portion of the groundwork for the UI for read.
-I wrote several of the security checks for the create (the error message ones).
-First portion of uploading image.
+-Laid the a good portion of the groundwork for the UI for read.
+-Wrote several of the security checks for the create (the error message ones).
+-Backbone of image file upload and resizing (not conversion)
-UI changes for create, code to make it clear what choices your daily frequency is.
-Method comments, this README.
-Separating Habits For Today and Other Habits.
-Bug fixes.
+-UI modifications changes for create, code to make it clear what choice your daily frequency is.
+-Method comments, this README.
+-Dynamic headers for read/edit.
+-Bug fixes.
+-Side note: for some reason my commits on git are listed separately under 'Jackson Davenport' and 'Jack'

 Nicholas G:
--Used local storage in concurence with the list data model to determine tasks the user has not completed for the current day -Used javascript timed intervals to trigger hourly push notifications -Used javascript web notifications to create push notifications
+-Used local storage in concurence with the list data model to determine tasks the user has not completed for the current day
+-Used javascript timed intervals to trigger hourly push notifications
+-Used javascript web notifications to create push notifications